ttuannguyen/python-p3-dsa-stack-data-structure/README.md

 ### Stack vs. list

-You may be wondering why we wouldn't just use an list instead of implementing a `Stack`.
+You may be wondering why we wouldn't just use a list instead of implementing a `Stack`.
 After all, lists are also used to store a list of data, and also allow you to add and remove values.
-In fact, one way to implement a `Stack` (although not generally the best way) is by using an list as the underlying data structure — you'll be doing that in the next lesson.
+In fact, one way to implement a `Stack` (although not generally the best way) is by using a list as the underlying data structure — you'll be doing that in the next lesson.

 `Stack`s have several benefits for certain problems when compared to lists.